vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 **Achievement**

-Calling to Python is easier than ever.
+Calling to Python and hooking into its ecosystem is easier than ever.

 **Future work**